dotnet/msbuild/documentation/High-level-overview.md

 And then we return.

 ### Task Host
-**TODO**
-When a task needs to run in a different .NET invironment than the one currently in, we handle that through the Task Host.
+MSBuild has a tool called Task Host, that allows tasks to run in a different .NET environment that the one used for build execution.

-MSBuild starts a new process of the correct environment, uses an IPC mechanism to feed information for that task, run it in another process, and get information back.

-Tasks can ask the host engine for task relevant objects and use it.
-This is a way to communicate between nodes and tasks across the build.

-You can opt-in to this behaviour.
-Where you might want to do this:
+This is an opt-in behaviour that can be used for various cases:
- - When a task misbehaves and breaks the whole process
+- If a task breaks the build process it can be relegated to the Task Host so it does not influence the main build.
- - You have a task that is built in the same repo you're building your code and might change between runs.
-In this case we make sure that the DLLs are not locked at the end of the building.
-(Sandbox execution)
+- If a task is built in the same repo that is currently being built by MSBuild and the code might change.
+So Task Host makes sure the DLLs are not lockd at the end of the build.

 ## Processes and nodes
 When a new build is started MSBuild starts a process, which runs some setup code and prepares itself to start a build.
 This first node becomes the scheduler node and one of the worker nodes, becoming both the entry point for the project build and the scheduler.
 The main problem that arises from that, is when the whole build, the OS tears down the process, loosing the memory cache and having to restart the whole build process from the start.
 This is offset by having longer lived processes, that can be reused when building projects successionally.